rintobyte/discord-bot-template/README.md

-# rintabyte's discord.js bot template
+# rintobyte's discord.js bot template

 ## Getting started
 1. Clone the repository or download the source code